Biology-Experiment-Simulation/VSIM/README.md

 This user guide have been tested on Ubuntu version 16.04.

+## Demo

+A public demo of VSIM is available at http://vsim.phenomebrowser.net/.
+The server is for testing and demonstration purposes only.
+Do not use the demo server to submit human VCF files!

 ## Hardware requirements
  - At least 32 GB RAM to process and accommodate the necessary databases for annotation.